KeithRieck/PixelStrip_CircuitPython/documentation/p025_pixelstrip_subroutines.md

-# PixelStrip in CircuitPython
+# PixelStrip in CircuitPython - Subroutines

-Here is code defines a subroutine to draw a spark, which moves across the strip.
+Here is code that defines a subroutine to draw a spark, which moves across the strip.

 ```python
 import pixelstrip